 GIJDUVAN – THE CENTRE OF CERAMICS AND EMBROIDERY

 Gijduvan is considered the centre of embroidery (Suzani) and ceramics.
-Embroideries are basically found throughout Uzbekistan, but the Gijduvan embroidery school has its own distinctive ornaments and natural colours used in the region.
+Embroideries are basically found throughout Uzbekistan, but the Gijduvan embroidery school has its distinctive ornaments and natural colours used in the region.

 Thanks to the efforts of Ibodullo Narzullaev, Gijduvan’s ceramic art did not disappear during Soviet industrialism.
 The traditional colours of this school are brown, yellow and green.
 The patterns that decorate the products have a centuries-old tradition and are passed down from generation to generation.
-The task of ceramic artisans is not only to produce but also to pass on the experience gained over the years to the next generation.
+The task of ceramic artisans is not only to produce wares but to pass on the experience gained over the years to the next generation.

 Today, the sons of Ibodullo Narzullaev, Abdullo and Alisher run two large ceramic workshops in the city.
-Both workshops have their own free ceramics museum, where you can see products with different decorations such as ornaments and flowers from different regions of Uzbekistan.
+Both workshops have their own free ceramics museum, where you can see products with different decorations such as ornaments and flowers from other regions of Uzbekistan.
 Furthermore, the process of ceramics production is explained and illustrated in detail.
 Of course, there are also galleries where tourists can buy souvenirs.

 Railway connection: there is no railway station in Gijduvan.
-The nearest railway stations are in Kagan (next to Bukhara, 60 km away) or in Navoi (70 km away).
+The nearest railway stations are in Kagan (next to Bukhara, 60 km away) or Navoi (70 km away).